Geosyntec/bmp-database-stat-bugs/README.md

 Issues may be closed by the original poster at any time.
 We will close issues if:

-- One week passes after the change goes out to the Insider Fast ring
+- After the issue has been fixed
 - An issue is clearly a dup of another.
   The duplicate will be linked
 - Any discussion that has clearly run its course